anirudhbagri/anirudhbagri/README.md

 ### Hi there, I'm Anirudh Bagri

-## I am a developer, tech enthusiastic and a traveller.
+## I am a developer, tech enthusiastic and a traveller!

 ### Connect with me: